01

 Little Bradley, Suffolk · CB9 7JG

-Tucked down a narrow lane north of Haverhill, All Saints sits across a bridge on the way to Bradley Hall, its setting largely unchanged for a thousand years.
+Tucked down a narrow lane north of Haverhill, All Saints sits across a bridge on the way to Bradley Hall, within a landscape of old manors, moats, fields and earthworks.

 Today All Saints is part of the Stourhead Benefice, a community of eight churches in rural West Suffolk, and remains a living Church of England parish church, open and welcoming to all.